 Abstract

 There are many recommendations by dental professionals on brushing, however it is not clear which of these recommendations are met by individuals brushing at the convenience of their homes.
 In this paper, we analyze toothbrushing behavior of young adults who use electric toothbrushes, with focus on three metrics: total brushing duration of a brushing session, duration of brushing each dental region, and duration of brushing each dental region with excessive pressure.
 We designed Oralytics, an application that could collect data from the embedded sensors in the Oral-B® Genius X electric toothbrushes via Bluetooth.
 These sensors included motion sensors (accelerometer and gyroscope) as well as the pressure sensor embedded in the brush.
-We successfully collected data from 13 right-handed participants who brushed their teeth for 10 brushing sessions each.
+We successfully collected data from 12 right-handed participants who brushed their teeth for 10 brushing sessions each.
 These sessions were labeled with a fine-grained resolution using the concurrent video recording of the participants’ faces while brushing to serve as the ground truth of the dental regions that were being brushed during the brushing session.
-We have analysed this data on study population-level, participant-level and session-level to find the improper brushing behaviors for the population and individuals.
-We found that however most of our study population brushes for almost the two minutes recommended brushing time (117.08 seconds for an average person), they brush unevenly as they spend brushing buccal teeth surfaces 2.65 and 2.87 times as long as the lingual and occlusal surfaces, respectively.
-Also, some dental regions, especially occlusal surfaces, are brushed with excessive pressure.
-Particularly, occlusal surfaces are brushed with excessive pressure 1.52 and 1.46 times as long as the buccal and lingual surfaces.
-We also observed high inter-subject variability in brushing behaviors, suggesting the importance of individualized brushing recommendations.
+We have analyzed this data on study population-level, participant-level and session-level to assess between-subject and within-subject variability in brushing behaviors..
+We found that although most of our participants brush for almost the two minutes recommended brushing time (117.08 seconds for an average person), they brush unevenly, spending 2.65 and 2.87 times as long brushing buccal teeth surfaces as lingual and occlusal surfaces, respectively, on average.
+Also, some dental regions were brushed with substantial durations of excessive pressure.
+In particular, occlusal surfaces were brushed with excessive pressure for 1.52 and 1.46 times as long as the buccal and lingual surfaces, on average.
+We also observed high between-subject variability in brushing behaviors, suggesting the importance of individualized brushing recommendations.

 Introduction